|Location||LA JOLLA, CALIFORNIA|

 Basic qualifications (required at time of application)● MLS/MLIS or equivalent advanced degree.
 Other appropriate degree or equivalent experience in one or more fields related to library services may be substituted.

-● Demonstrated success in a work environment where planning, communication and diplomacy foster aligned priorities between multiple groups.
+● Demonstrated success in a work environment where planning, communication and diplomacy foster aligned priorities between multiple units.

 ● Demonstrated cultural competence and ability to provide leadership in ways that center equitable and inclusive practices.